decentral1se/tasty-discover/README.md

   default-language:    Haskell2010
 ```

-Next, create a `test` folder, and place a file in it called `Tasty.hs`.
+Create a `test` folder, and place a file in it called `Tasty.hs`.
 Inside this file, add the following:

 ```
 {-# OPTIONS_GHC -F -pgmF tasty-discover #-}
 ```

-Next, let's create a test file. `tasty-discover` can detect test files in
+Create a test file inside `test/`. `tasty-discover` can detect test files in
 whatever directory structure you choose (as long as they sit under your
 `hs-source-dirs`), so there is no restrictions on directory organization.
 However, you must end your test file names with `Test.hs`.
 So, for example,